hodovani/hodovani.github.io/notes/unit-test.md

 positive and negative tests

-Parameterized Test to avoid code duplication
+### Parameterized Test to avoid code duplication

-timebox tests
+Pros

+- DRY
+- Easy to add new test

+Cons

+- Hard to debug

+Compare Parralel and Single Thread test running

 ![image](https://user-images.githubusercontent.com/12833067/134638135-2920701a-beba-4a39-a727-668fd40328ea.png)